taisei-project/taisei/doc/ENVIRON.rst

 **TAISEI_FRAMEDUMP_COMPRESSION**
    | Default: ``1``

-   Level of deflate compression to apply to dumped frames, in the 0-9 range.
+   Level of deflate compression to apply to dumped frames, in the 0–9 range.
 Lower values will produce larger files that will encode faster.
-Larger values may create a large backlog of frames to encode that will consume a lot of RAM, depending on your CPU's capabilities.
+Larger values may create a large backlog of frames to encode that will consume a lot of RAM, depending on your CPU’s capabilities.

 Miscellaneous
 ~~~~~~~~~~~~~